Helping your teen deal with graphic content

 Of course, it can be hard to find the time to read every article or to watch every video, but it can be helpful to have a general idea of what’s circulating in the media and what young people are talking about.

 Have a chat with your teen about what websites they visit or social media accounts they follow.
 You don’t have to mirror their internet browsing habits or make them feel like you’re spying on them.
 It’s just about having a clear idea of what media they’re consuming.
 That way, you can keep up to date by occasionally scanning your teen’s preferred sources of content as well as traditional news sources.
-If you’re able to spot disturbing content early on, you may be able to intervene before your teen sees it.
+If you’re able to spot a disturbing image or video early on, you may be able to intervene before your teen sees it.

 Whether it’s something in the news cycle or a popular new TV show that your teen’s watching, a good next step is to read up on the main themes or issues explored in that content.